Grab our 10 Tips for Free Self Care! Enter your email here:

 If your great-grandparents came over from Ireland and you grew up on stories of their perseverance and grit, then giving your child an Irish name is a great way to honor them.
 We’re seeing a boom in baby boys named Liam, partially for that reason.

 If relatives you cherish hail from any geographical location aside from the one where you will be raising your child, then a quick google search will likely bring up names you’re sure to love.
+Just make sure that you also search for that name’s meaning and make sure that you’re on board with 1) both the meaning, and 2) the proper pronunciation of the name.

 Consider The Meanings of Cultural Names